 - Dill – this herb is the perfect match in this salad!
 Use more than you think you need;

-- Caraway seeds – reinforces the aniseed flavour of the fennel, but it’s subtle, we don’t use much.
-This is a secret ingredient that makes people pause when they take their first bite, wondering why it’s so good!
+- Caraway seeds – adds pops of minty-aniseed flavour that complement the fennel and dill, but we don’t use much and it is subtle.
+Yet this is a secret ingredient that makes people pause when they take their first bite, wondering what that flavour is and why it’s so good!